freaug/ART3400/lab_processing/week_two/readme.md

 ### assign (=)

 The last bit of defining a variable is the assign (=) this lets the computer know that we want to assign a value to our variable.
 It's important to remember that the value we assign must be the same datatype that we have declared.

+## System Variables

+Processing also has system/built-in variables we can use.
+Below are a few examples:

+* mouseX
+ * The current horizontal mouse location
+* mouseY
+ * The current vertical mouse location
+* width
+ * The width of our canvas
+* height
+ * The height of our canvas

+## Simple painting program In Class ~15 mins